MaksymUK/bizeducate_app/README.md

 ## Check out the live version of the website
 [https://bizeducate-web-app.onrender.com](https://bizeducate-web-app.onrender.com)

+To test testimonial creation, editing and deletion, use the following credentials:

+>Username: dave_test
+>
+>Password: Test_123

 ## Installation
 Python 3.8 or higher is required to run the application.
 1. Clone the repository